 If you need to dive out of the rain at any point, there are plenty of cafes around here, such as Saint Giles Cafe.

 On the right, you will find the City Chambers, where the Harry Potter author’s hand prints are etched on the ground.

 If you love all things Potter, check out our guide that features every Edinburgh Harry Potter location and dispels the myths about the places that didn’t actually inspire the books…

 Next door to the City Chambers is Mary King’s Close, one of Edinburgh’s underground tours.

-If you fancy a drink, the Devil’s Advocate has indoor and outside seating.
+If you fancy a drink, the Devil’s Advocate has indoor and outdoor seating.
 A popular Old Town pub.

 Historically, students would rub his toe for luck.

-Recently, Edinburgh University renamed their David Hume Tower after a petition highlighted that Hume “wrote racist epithets not worth repeating.”
+Recently, Edinburgh University renamed its David Hume Tower after a petition highlighted that Hume “wrote racist epithets not worth repeating.”